Aashishsharma/Learnings/RDBMS/RDBMS.md

 **A candidate key** - is a set of one or more attributes (columns) within a relation (table) that uniquely identifies each tuple (row) in that relation.

 1. **1NF compliant**
-2. **Removal of Partial Dependencies** - non-prime attribute is functionally dependent on **only one part** of the primary key.
+2. **Removal of Partial Dependencies** - non-key attributes must not depend on any candidate key.

 ![alt text](PNG/rdbms2.PNG "Title")  -

-In this example, the composite key (OrderID, ProductID) uniquely identifies each row.
+In this example, the candidate key (OrderID, ProductID) uniquely identifies each row.
 However, we can see that the "Customer Name" is functionally dependent only on "CustomerID" and not on the entire composite key.
 This violates 2NF because "Customer Name" is dependent on only a part of the primary key.
 Similarly Product name is dependnt on Product Id, and not on composit key

 To make above table compliant to 2NF -